theBU3NO/thebu3no.com/content/posts/cry-havoc.md

 ---
 i haven't played arma or squad or any of the realistic cooperative stuff. no tarkov. no hell let loose. i have a hard time committing to a squad of people and engaging in voice chat with my {{< style word="anxiety" type="dark-grey" >}}.

-wardogs is my absolute shit though. the closest thing i can personally compare it to is planetside 2, especially after they added the base building stuff a few years ago. it's got teamwork, but {{< style word="intrense" type="red" >}} collaboration not expected of you as much as in something like squad or a game with a smaller player count.
+wardogs is my absolute shit though. the closest thing i can personally compare it to is planetside 2, especially after they added the base building stuff a few years ago. it's got teamwork, but {{< style word="intense" type="red" >}} collaboration not expected of you as much as in something like squad or a game with a smaller player count.

 i've heard it's a lot like arma reforger and that seems probably true, but i don't know anything about the way guns and other mechanics work in those games. all i can say is that wardogs is perfect and you're probably taking yourself too seriously if you think it's dumb.